Profit First: A smart accounting model for your photography business

 Have you ever felt like you had a profitable work month only to look at your bank account and wonder where all the money went?

-I have a friend who owns a business that takes in $12,000 a month, and after she checked her monthly expenses, she said she had only spent $4,000, but still couldn't figure out where the other $8,000 went.
+I have a friend who owns a business that takes in $12,000 a month, and after she checked her monthly expenses, she said she had only spent $4,000 but still couldn't figure out where the other $8,000 went.

-It works like this: instead of having one main checking account where all of your income and expenses are processed, you create separate accounts to handle specific sectors of your business finances.
+It works like this: instead of having one primary checking account where all of your income and expenses are processed, you create separate accounts to handle specific sectors of your business finances.
 To illustrate, see the image below:

 To illustrate what the Envelope System would look like when applied to a photography business that makes $1,000 a month, see the example below:

-To avoid following this treacherous trend, it's best to start your photography business slowly.
+To avoid following this dangerous trend, it's best to start your photography business slowly.
 Do your best to cover start-up costs with money you've saved up instead of taking a loan or putting your expenses on a credit card.

-Additionally, don't fall down the rabbit hole of spending so much money on gear that you put yourself in a deficit for the year.
+Don't fall down the rabbit hole of spending so much money on gear that you put yourself in a deficit for the year.
 When you're forced to do the best work you can with the resources you have, you learn to get creative with your shoots.

-Also, you'll get that much better with the gear you have so when you can afford to upgrade, you'll already have a good foundation of photography skills instead of relying on your gear to carry you through.
+Also, you'll get that much better with the gear you have, so when you can afford to upgrade, you'll already have a good foundation of photography skills instead of relying on your gear to carry you through.

 Want to know more about pricing, sales, and business applications for your photography venture?
-Learn more when you sign up to for a premium membership.
+Learn more when you sign up for a premium membership.